Keshav569/kickstart-ethereum/README.md

 npm run dev
 ```
 6. You will see server ready on localhost:3000/  prompt on terminal.
-7. Open broswer where the metamask extension in installed (preffered Chrome) and open http://localhost:3000
+7. Open browser where the metamask extension in installed (preferred Chrome) and open http://localhost:3000

 ## Tools Used
 * [React.js](https://reactjs.org/docs/getting-started.html) - The web framework used